vhumpa/dogtail/README.md

 Using
 =====

-Currently GNOME and GTK+ applications are supported.
-Both Xorg and Wayland sessions.
+Currently GNOME and GTK+ applications are supported, as well as KDE and QT applications.
-See examples for direct dogtail use or check: https://fedoramagazine.org/automation-through-accessibility/

-Thanks to qt-at-spi KDE4 and QT applications are now available too, feel free to try, but it's no longer supported from us, might be better to check KDE's native solutions.

-First, enable accessibility support in your GNOME session with: gsettings set org.gnome.desktop.interface toolkit-accessibility true This only affects newly-started applications, so you may want to log out and log back in again.
+For GNOME/GTK, enable accessibility support in your GNOME session with: gsettings set org.gnome.desktop.interface toolkit-accessibility true This only affects newly-started applications, so you may want to log out and log back in again.

-Should you run "sniff" first, or be using 'dogtail-run-headless-next' or 'qecore-headless' scripts to handle your sessions, the accessibility will be auto enabled for you.
+Then, look at some of the example scripts.
+Run them, tweak them, write your own.

+I suggest starting with gedit-test-utf8-procedural-api.py, as it's updated the most often.

+If you are using KDE instead, set QT_LINUX_ACCESSIBILITY_ALWAYS_ON=1 when launching the respective program.
+(You can put 'export QT_LINUX_ACCESSIBILITY_ALWAYS_ON=1' to your profile file).
+Depending on the version, QT_ACCESSIBILITY=1 may be needed instead.

+For very old KDE/QT versions (approximately 4.8.3 to 5.0), you have to install the 'qt-at-spi' QT plugin and set the environment variable QT_ACCESSIBILITY to 1.

 Bugs
 ====